kwebio/kweb-core/README.md

 bottom of JetBrain's [announcement](https://blog.jetbrains.com/kotlin/2016/12/kotlin-1-1-m04-is-here/).
 2. Two options:
     * Clone the repository and open as a Gradle project in IntelliJ IDEA: `git@github.com:sanity/kweb.git`
-    * Add as a dependency to your own Kotlin project, just be sure you're set up to use the very latest Kotlin 1.1 release along with the plugin.
+    * Add as a dependency to your own Kotlin project, just be sure you're setString up to use the very latest Kotlin 1.1 release along with the plugin.
 Dependency info here: [![](https://jitpack.io/v/sanity/kweb.svg)](https://jitpack.io/#sanity/kweb)

 #### A simple example: